BrenPatF/oracle_unit_test_examples/login_bursts/README.md

 # Oracle  Unit Test Examples / login_bursts
-This subproject belongs to the parent project: Oracle Unit Test Examples, which contains examples of unit testing of Oracle SQL queries and PL/SQL code using the 'Math Function Unit Testing' design pattern.
+This subproject belongs to the parent projectgroups per person  Oracle Unit Test Examples, which contains examples of unit testing of Oracle SQL queries and PL/SQL code using the 'Math Function Unit Testing' design pattern.
 The project introduces a new general method for choosing unit test scenarios, Scenario Category ANalysis (SCAN).

 In this design pattern unit testing is data driven from a JSON file containing input data together with expected output data for a set of scenarios.
 The SCAN method involves creating high level scenarios as combinations of categories within category sets for the specific problem.
 These high level scenarios are then implemented in the JSON file by creating data to match the categories.
 Each subproject illusatrates the process of category set analysis and mapping onto scenarios for a specific problem.